skyfall166-jpg/cursor-task/README.md

 ### 10. Long-Term Compounding
 Content accumulates value over time, creating inbound opportunities and brand equity.

+## My Insights
+- Consistency compounds more than virality
+- Personal branding outperforms company-led content in B2B
+- Distribution matters more than content quality early on
+- Content should be treated as a system, not one-off posts
+- High-performing creators repeat ideas to build authority

 ## LinkedIn Growth Playbook (Synthesized)
 1. Define a clear POV (contrarian or experience-based)
 2. Create high-value content consistently (3–5 posts/week)